ak-plarium/ds-project-template/README.md

 ## Using the template

-1. We recommend to install python 3.11:
+1. We recommend to install python 3.11 as it is the native distribution on DataBricks:

    ```
    brew install python@3.11
    ```
+   If you don't have `brew` installed visit [here](https://brew.sh/).

 1. [Install cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html). it should NOT be installed in a specific virtual environment, rather it should be installed in the global python you have on your machine.

     ```bash